What Would Anne Lamott Do?

 Hi!
 Hello!
 Yes, you!
 Wanna sign up for my emails?!!
 Anyone??
 Anyone??

-This directive becomes a buzzing in my ear – lead magnet, lead magnet, I gotta make a lead magnet.
+This directive becomes a persistent buzzing in my ear—lead magnet, lead magnet, I gotta make a lead magnet.
 Every month I have what feels like a hundred tasks to complete, and “make a lead magnet” becomes that one thing, like calling the dentist, that keeps getting bumped to the next day, the next week, the next month.
 But it’s always in my head, the golden ticket to growing my email list, the hack I desperately need to implement.
 Lead magnet, lead magnet, I gotta make a lead magnet.

-I suddenly feel dumb, and insecure, and woefully behind.
-What have I been doing this whole time?Lead magnet, lead magnet, I gotta make a lead magnet.
+Lead magnet, lead magnet, I gotta make a lead magnet.

 I start thinking about it while I drive.
 While I take a shower.
 While I walk around the grocery store.
 Finally I land on what I think is a relatively good idea: five creative hacks for getting out of a rut.
 It’s helpful, addresses a felt need, and feels very in line with my own work and passions.
 Check, check, check.